Fort Clinch State Park

 In the Great Depression of the 1930's, the Civilian Conservation Corps went to work restoring and rebuilding much of the empty old fort.
 Daily tours are conducted with the period uniformed re-enactors available for you to chat with.

 The park is large, containing 1100 acres, and its beautiful wide sand beach on the Atlantic Ocean is one of its major attractions.
-It is one of the "Best Beaches In Florida" listed by Florida Backroads Travel.
+It is one of the "Best Beaches In Florida" listed by several sources.

 There is also a fishing pier at the beach, and a full facility camping area for those who want to stay awhile.